-Legoland is one of Orlando’s newest attractions, opening in 2011, but it was built on the site of the historic Cypress Gardens, a botanical garden and water ski show complex, which opened in 1936.
+Legoland is one of Orlando’s newest attractions, opening in 2011, but it was built on the site of the historic Cypress Gardens, a botanical garden, and a water ski show complex, which opened in 1936.
 After several decades of success, the garden simply couldn’t keep pace with the high-tech competition all around it, and eventually filed for bankruptcy in 2006 before falling into oblivion in 2009.

 A few years later, LegoLand bought the park and turned Cypress Gardens into a spectacle of wonder, with open spaces to frolic and kid-friendly rides and activities based on the Lego legacy.
 And, along every route in the park, you will see amazing engineering feats represented in Lego creations like Daytona International Speedway, Kennedy Space Center, and iconic spots in California, Las Vegas, and New York.
 So, if your kid is a Lego junkie, he or she will not be disappointed by all that Legoland has to offer.

 You can spend a day or two just on International Drive, which is a strip between Universal Orlando and Disney World that holds some of the original attractions that created Central Florida’s vacationland.
 These sideshows and midways along International Drive won’t break your budget, and the I-Ride trolley will take you along the route, so you can rest your weary feet for a day.
 From CSI: The Experience to I-Drive NASCAR to Zombie Outbreak, everyone in your crew will find something to itch their niche.